dialogue-planning/conversation-alignment/README.md

+# Dialogue Planning

+This project is part of an ongoing [Dialogue Planning Initiative](https://github.com/dialogue-planning).

 # Dialogue Agent Conversation Alignment

-This is Natalie Nova's undergraduate Thesis project code continued, with contributions from Rebecca De Venezia.
+Published to CAI 2024 by Rebecca De Venezia, Natalie Nova, and Christian Muise.

 Task-oriented dialogue agents have been growing at an extraordinarily fast pace, especially within business-oriented settings.
 Verification is a core component of any task-oriented dialogue agent, as it is crucial for a variety of conversations to be handled predictably.